Transparent Data Encryption enables you to encrypt sensitive data, such as credit card numbers or Social Security numbers.

 After the data is encrypted, this data is transparently decrypted for authorized users or applications when they access this data.
 TDE helps protect data stored on media (also called data at rest) in the event that the storage media or data file is stolen.

 Oracle Database uses authentication, authorization, and auditing mechanisms to secure data in the database, but not in the operating system data files where data is stored.
 To protect these data files, Oracle Database provides Transparent Data Encryption (TDE).
 TDE encrypts sensitive data stored in data files.
 To prevent unauthorized decryption, TDE stores the encryption keys in a security module external to the database, called a keystore.

 You can configure Oracle Key Vault as part of the TDE implementation.
-This enables you to centrally manage TDE keystores (called TDE wallets in Oracle Key Vault) in your enterprise.
-For example, you can upload a software keystore to Oracle Key Vault and then make the contents of this keystore available to other TDE-enabled databases.
+This enables you to centrally manage TDE keystores (called virtual wallets in Oracle Key Vault) in your enterprise.
+For example, you can upload a software keystore to Oracle Key Vault, migrate the database to use Oracle Key Vault as the default keystore, and then share the contents of this keystore with other primary and standby Oracle Real Application Clusters (Oracle RAC) nodes of that database to streamline daily database adminstrative operations with encrypted databases.
 See Oracle Key Vault Administrator's Guide for more information.

 2.2 Benefits of Using Transparent Data Encryption

-Transparent Data Encryption (TDE) ensures that sensitive data is encrypted, meets compliance, and provides functionality that streamlines encryption operations.
+Transparent Data Encryption (TDE) ensures that sensitive data is encrypted, meets compliance requirements, and provides functionality that streamlines encryption operations.

 Benefits are as follows:

 As a security administrator, you can be sure that sensitive data is encrypted and therefore safe in the event that the storage media or data file is stolen.